fchastanet/bash-tools-framework/doc/guides/Docker.md

+# Docker namespace

 **Usage example**: try to pull image from 3 tags in order (from more specific or recent to the less one)

 ```bash
 # try to pull image from 3 tags in order (from more specific or recent to the less one)